ContinuumIO/tranquilizer/README.md

 ## Quick start

+Tranquilizer can be used with either Jupyter Notebooks (`.ipynb`) or Python script files (`.py`).

-In a script file called `cheese_shop.py` the decorated function will be served as an end point called `cheese` with the GET method.
+The decorated function below will be served as an end point called `cheese` with the GET method.
 The function must return a JSON serializable object.
-Dictionaries are preferable.

 See the [complete description of `@tranquilize()`](#tranquilize-decorator) below.